-5. Had the other person been using alcohol or drugs just prior to the incident?

-They had been using alcohol

-They had been using drugs

-They had been using both alcohol and drugs

-They had not been using either alcohol or drugs

-I don't know

-6. Had you been using alcohol or drugs just prior to the incident?

-I had been using alcohol

-I had been using drugs

-I had been using both alcohol and drugs

-I had not been using either alcohol or drugs

-The Task Force proposes inclusion of the following model question:

-7. Do you believe that any aspect of your identity played a role in any of the incidents of dating violence you have identified above?
-If YES, please select all that apply:

-No

-Yes, Gender

-Yes, Gender identity

-Yes, Sexual Orientation

-Yes, Gender expression

-Yes, Racial identity

-Yes, National identity

-Yes, Citizenship status

-Yes, Ability status

-Yes, Religious identity

-Yes, Other:

-Sexual Harassment By Faculty/Staff (ARC3 Module 5)

-A. Sexual Harassment Victimization Instructions: Since you enrolled at [INSTITUTION], have you been in a situation in which a faculty member, instructor, or staff member:

-member, instructor, or stuff member.

-Treated you "differently" because of your sex (for example, mistreated, slighted, or ignored you)?

-Never Once or Twice Sometimes Often Many Times

-2. Displayed, used, or distributed sexist or suggestive materials (for example, pictures, stories, or pornography which you found offensive)?
+5 Had the other person been using alcohol or drugs just prior to the incident?
+They had been using alcohol They had been using drugs They had been using both alcohol and drugs They had not been using either alcohol or drugs I don't know 6 6.
+Had you been using alcohol or drugs just prior to the incident?
+The Took I had been using alcohol I had been using drugs I had been using both alcohol and drugs I had not been using either alcohol or drugs I had not been using either alcohol or drugs Force proposes inclusion of the following model question: '.
+Do you believe that any aspect of your identity played a role in any of the incidents of dating violence you have identified above?
+If YES, please select all that apply: No Yes, Gender Yes, Gender identity Yes, Sexual Orientation Yes, Gender expression Yes, Racial identity Yes, National identity Yes, Citizenship status Yes, Ability status Yes, Religious identity Yes, Other: Sexual Harassment By Faculty/Staff (ARC3 Module 5) Instructio Sexual Harassment Victimization ons: Since you enrolled at [INSTITUTION], have you been in a situation in which a faculty instructor, or staff member: reated you "differently" because of your sex (for example, mistreated, slighted, or ignored ou)?
+Never Once or Twice Sometimes Often Many Times Displayed, used, or distributed sexist or suggestive materials (for example, pictures, stories, or pornography which you found offensive)?
 Never Once or Twice Sometimes Often Many Times